 Creating a Guide to Walt Disney World Tickets has been one of the biggest challenges when writing Modern Life is Good.
 There are just so many options!
 Also, guests will have to contend with the Disney Park Pass reservation system for the foreseeable future, which we will discuss later in this guide.

 Starting in October 2018, Disney started seasonal pricing for multi-day tickets.
 While there were some slight reductions in price for off-peak tickets, peak tickets became considerably more expensive.
 Usually, Disney announces annual price increases in late February/Early March.
 It is always worth trying to purchase your tickets before this date.

-While the Walt Disney World website makes picking tickets easy, there are a number of ways to purchase slightly cheaper tickets.
-However, when looking for tickets you should purchase from reputable retailers only.
-Search online to check reviews from previous guests prior to purchasing.
+While the Walt Disney World website makes picking tickets easy, there are several ways to purchase slightly cheaper tickets.
+However, when looking for tickets, you should purchase from reputable retailers only.
+Search online to check reviews from previous guests before purchasing.

 Disney Park Pass

-There was a big change when Walt Disney World reopened in 2020, guests would have to prebook a reservation to access a park.
-Just having a ticket no longer meant you were guaranteed access.
+There was a big change when Walt Disney World reopened in 2020; guests would have to prebook a reservation to access a park.
+Just having a ticket no longer meant you were guaranteed admission.
 A park reservation is required in addition to your ticket to access your first park on any day.
-Disney strongly recommends you check availability of Park Passes before purchasing any tickets.
+Disney strongly recommends you check the availability of Park Passes before purchasing any tickets.